YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 On the Source Server, BUFFSIZE specifies the size of the Journal Pool.
 The server rounds the size up or down to align with other specified or implicit requirements.
 Any size less than 1 MiB is rounded up to 1 MiB.
 If BUFFSIZE is not specified, MUPIP defaults the Journal Pool size to 64 MiB.
 Remember that you cannot exceed the system-provided maximum shared memory.
 For systems with high update rates, specify a larger buffer size to avoid the overflows and file I/O that occur when the Source Server reads journal records from journal files.
 The maximum value is 68719476736 (64GiB).
 The first Source Server process started on an instance sets up the Journal Pool.
 MUPIP REPLICATE SOURCE ignores BUFFSIZE if the Journal Pool is already set up.

-On the Receiver Server, BUFFSIZE specifies the size of the Receiver Pool.
-For applications having periodic spikes in the replication volume, YottaDB recommends having a larger Receiver Pool.
-The Receiver Pool is a memory structure that temporarily holds updates coming from the Source Server.
+On the Receiver Server, BUFFSIZE specifies the size of the Receive pool.
+For applications having periodic spikes in the replication volume, YottaDB recommends having a larger Receive pool.
+The Receive pool is a memory structure that temporarily holds updates coming from the Source Server.
 The Update Process transfers these updates to permanent storage so that they can become accessible by YottaDB processes.
-As long as the Update Process is alive and running, it is safe to assume that updates in the Receiver Pool will eventually get transferred to permanent storage even if a network failure happens between the Source and Receiver Servers.
-The Receiver Pool becomes full when the speed of applying updates by the Update Process is slower than the speed of receiving updates from the Source Server.
-When the Receiver Pool becomes full, the Receiver Server will not accept more updates from the Source Server which increases the backlog on the Source Server.
-Therefore, a larger size Receiver Pool delays this condition and helps cushion the impact of periodic spikes in replication volumes.
+As long as the Update Process is alive and running, it is safe to assume that updates in the Receive pool will eventually get transferred to permanent storage even if a network failure happens between the Source and Receiver Servers.
+The Receive pool becomes full when the speed of applying updates by the Update Process is slower than the speed of receiving updates from the Source Server.
+When the Receive pool becomes full, the Receiver Server will not accept more updates from the Source Server which increases the backlog on the Source Server.
+Therefore, a larger size Receive pool delays this condition and helps cushion the impact of periodic spikes in replication volumes.

 .. note::